gbmhunter/blog/content/electronics/projects/columbus-radio/_index.md

 Even though it was worn and torn, you could tell it had been beautifully made and with attention to detail.
 Different veneers were expertly crafted into each wooden face of the cabinet.
 The rear showed you the inner-workings, large valves, plate capacitors and pully systems!

 {{< img src="columbus-radio-020-original-radio-from-back.jpg" width="589px" caption="The original rear of the cabinet.
-Valves, air capacitors and pully systems!"  >}}
+Valves, air capacitors and pulley systems!"  >}}

  The original electronics!